 Is your horse LOSING WEIGHT?
 FIGHTING ITS BIT or pulling more to one side?
-Do you see its FOOD DROPPING to the ground from its mouth instead of being chewed and swallowed?
-Your horse is telling you his mouth hurts due to a pinching or digging into its cheek, tongue or gums by its teeth having developed SHARP POINTS on the lingual (tongue) or buccal (cheek) surface.
-We know what its like when we bite our cheek or tongue, so imagine their pain if they are constantly chewing down on mouth ulcers.
+Do you see FOOD DROPPING to the ground from its mouth instead of being chewed and swallowed?
+Your horse is telling you his mouth hurts due to a pinching or digging into its cheek, tongue or gums by its teeth having developed SHARP POINTS on its lingual (tongue) or buccal (cheek) side.
+We know what its like when we bite our tongue or cheek, so imagine their pain if they are constantly chewing down on mouth ulcers.
 Unfortunately, when a horse avoids chewing properly, i.e. moving its lower jaw in a circular motion to grind its food, some teeth or sides of the teeth will grow longer than others developing points or hooks causing the jaw to "LOCK UP".

-Yearly dental exams are highly recommended and can easily remedy most scenarios using manual or mechanized equipment.
+Yearly dental exams are highly recommended and can easily remedy most scenarios through the use of manual or mechanized equipment.

 MODERN TECHNOLOGY TO THE RESCUE.
 With an arsenal of mechanized precision dental instruments whose use requires a high level of skill and knowledge of equine dental anatomy and physiology (function), horse teeth that develop sharp points can be put back into alignment or balanced efficiently.
 And voila.....!
 Your horse will start to gain weight and/or be a smooth ride or race even better at Vesey Street, Devonshire.